 I submit, this applies to music and the arts.
 Life begins with the sharing of thoughts, sound and visual accompaniments.

+Perhaps it was the hour.
+Perhaps it was us.
 Perhaps we had entered the Twilight Zone.

 Patty P. and I strolled across the plaza around noon today over to Books n Books for an any kind of strawberry frozen treat.
 Our local frozen yogurt bar was no longer there.
 Poof!
 It just disappeared like many yummy businesses in the area.